 § 3270.31.
 Age and training.

-(a) A volunteer shall be 16 years of age or older and shall be directly supervised at all times.
+(a) A volunteer shall be 16 years of age or older and shall be directly supervised at all times by a staff person.

 (b) A staff person shall be 18 years of age or older.